leszeksz/Hyperledger-project/README.md

 3. Use script: "./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-java/ -ccl java"

-4. Again from "test-network" directory use the command to set your CLI Path "export PATH=${PWD}/../bin:$PATH"
+(4. Again from "test-network" directory use the command to set your CLI Path "export PATH=${PWD}/../bin:$PATH") only first time

-5. Navigate to "asset-tranfer-basic/application-gateway-java"
+5. Navigate to "asset-transfer-basic/application-gateway-java"

 6. Use script: "./gradlew run"